 2.)
 Small UVB zones

-Even the best quality compact fluorescent UVB bulbs are NOT ideal for tortoises because they cannot provide large enough UVB zones at sufficient intensity.
+Even the best quality compact fluorescent UVB bulbs are not the best choice for tortoises because they cannot provide large enough UVB zones at sufficient intensity.
 The UVB gradient is intense: too strong and possible harmful at close distance and too weak at a usable distance.
 (Source: Dr Baines, UVB Meter Owners group)

 3.)
 Possible initial UV spikes